A Provider’s Guide to Outsourced Medical Coding

 The two most common structures you’ll encounter are per-chart pricing and a percentage-of-collections model.
 Each has its own set of benefits.
 A flat-fee model offers predictability, which is great for budgeting, while a percentage-based model aligns the coding company’s success directly with your own.
 By getting familiar with how these work, you can ask the right questions and accurately compare proposals from different vendors.
 This helps ensure you’re not just looking at the price tag but at the overall value and financial partnership you’re building.

-Per-Chart Pricing
+The Per-Chart Pricing Model

 The per-chart pricing model is exactly what it sounds like: you pay a fixed, predetermined rate for each patient chart that is coded.
 This approach is valued for its simplicity and predictability.
 You know exactly what your coding costs will be each month based on your patient volume, which makes budgeting much easier.
 This model can be a great fit for practices that want to avoid fluctuating monthly expenses and prefer a clear, upfront cost structure.
 However, it’s important to consider your specialty.
 If your charts are consistently complex and time-consuming, a flat per-chart fee might offer excellent value.
 If they are very simple, you’ll want to weigh this against other models.

-Percentage-of-Collections Model
+The Percentage-of-Collections Model

 With a percentage-of-collections model, the coding company’s fee is a set percentage of the revenue they help you collect.
 This is a popular option because it creates a true partnership.
 Your coding provider is directly motivated to ensure claims are clean, accurate, and paid quickly, because their income depends on your success.
 Typically, this fee ranges from 4% to 10% of the money a healthcare provider collects.
 Practices with high collection volumes or straightforward billing might secure a rate closer to 4%, while smaller or more complex specialties may fall toward the higher end of the range.
 This model directly ties cost to performance, giving you a clear picture of your return on investment.